-Amy led conversations with the Abu Dhabi Urban Planning Council on the incorporation of ESTIDAMA environmental rating system into projects within the region.
-She also led the collaborative efforts with the Urban Land Institute (ULI) to facilitate a ‘dialogue’ on Sustainability and Planning in London and New York.
+Amy helped to design our Aerospace Master Plan in Qatar, where she developed sustainability strategies that targeted a LEED ND Gold certification.
+Amy led conversations with the Abu Dhabi Urban Planning Council on the incorporation of ESTIDAMA environmental rating system into aviation projects within the region.
+She also led the collaborative efforts with the Urban Land Institute (ULI) to facilitate a dialogue on Sustainability and Planning in London and New York.
 The ensuing research and discussions are being used in a larger body of research comparing many aspects of the two cities.